Hypfer/deye-microinverter-cloud-free/Readme.md

 it should also be the same for other inverters of the same series including rebrands such as Bosswerk.<br/>
 If you have verified that it works with another device, feel free to extend this list.

+## TL;DR

+Here are the main things you will want to know about these microinverters:

+- They have Wi-Fi
+- They can be connected to Wi-Fi networks via their webinterface
+- They can operate without an internet connection
+- They can operate without an account
+- They can be monitored and controlled via ModbusTCP

 ## Preamble